LaudateCorpus1/landing-page-template/README.md

 ![template landing page](https://github.com/idme/landing-page-template/blob/master/template.png?raw=true "Template Landing Page")

+## To get started, fork and clone this repo.
+Then use the following directions to make any desired alterations.
+Alternatively, you can copy and paste the index.html and style.css file contents into your own project code.

 ### Altering the hero image

 * Change image: Navigate to `line 2` in `style.css` and alter the image url to your desired image